turkia/melodysearch/README.md

 C-Brahms Engine for Musical Information Retrieval
 =================================================

-University of Helsinki, Department of Computer Science Version 0.3.3, August 30th, 2013

 Introduction
 ------------

 This software contains very performant algorithms for melody-based searching of MIDI files.
-It was written as a part of an algorithm research project in 2002-2003 for Ruby 1.6 and updated to Ruby 2.0 in August 2013.
+It was written in 2002-2003 as a part of C-BRAHMS algorithm research project at the University of Helsinki, Department of Computer Science.
+It was originally written in Ruby 1.6 with extensions in C. It has been partially ported to Ruby 2.0 in August 2013.
+Originally the platform was Linux; now it has been tested on OS X 10.8 only.

 At the moment this software is unmaintained.
 Bug fixes are welcome, but don't send feature requests or bug reports without a fix.